-If you’re following a gluten free paleo diet, you’ll love this muesli low carb cereal.
-It’s loaded with whole food ingredients without sugar added!
+This muesli recipe is perfect for anyone following a gluten free, paleo diet.
+You’ll love this crunchy low carb cereal!
+It’s loaded with whole food ingredients and has no added sugar!

 If there’s a particular ingredient you can’t find, leave it out or sub it with another nut or seed.

 If you have a nut allergy, you can make the cereal entirely from seeds.
 That’s the beauty of making low carb cereal at home!